zhengjing123/Time-Series-Project/README.md

-# Time Series Project - Modeling the temperature in Melbourne, Australia from 1971 to 1990
+# Time Series Project - <br>
+## Modeling the temperature in Melbourne, Australia from 1971 to 1990

 Author: Zheng Jing (Rstudio)<br />